top of page

 Arnica is available in oral form as pellets or topical form as a cream or gel.
 Oral administration is usually given in higher doses after a thorough homeopathic interview, whereas the cream or gel are applied directly over the injured area.

-Topicals may be helpful for both pain and bruising, but your best chance for success with homeopathics is to contact a professional.
+Arnica cream may be helpful for both pain and bruising, and is usually made with lower doses of the plant.
+Homeopathic dosing is explained below.
+Remember that your best chance for success with homeopathics is to contact a professional.

 Which Dose Should You Use?

-Homeopathics aren’t dosed the same way as drugs, and stronger doses do not produce stronger effects.
+Keep in mind that homeopathic medicines aren’t used the same way as drugs, and stronger doses do not always produce stronger effects.